 Rates for funding of researcher time in the university and university college sector and for health trusts

-Here you will find the Research Council rates that you are to use when you apply for funding for academic personnel in projects for the university and university college sector.
-These rates are also to be used by health trusts to seek project funding of payroll and indirect costs for academic personnel.
+Here you will find the Research Council's rates to use when applying for funding of academic staff and indirect costs for projects for the university and university college sector.
+The rates are also to be used by the health trusts when employees participate as researchers in projects.

-Research Council funding for researcher time is awarded as a lump-sum allocation to the organisation responsible for employing the researcher.
-This funding is to help to cover salary, social security costs, indirect costs and general operating costs (including supervision of research fellows).
-The rates per person-year may be divided into 12 person-months or 1 628 person-hours.
+The Research Council's funding for researcher time is awarded as a lump sum grant to the organisation where the researcher is employed.
+Funding is to help cover salary, social costs and indirect costs.
+The rates for full-time equivalents can be divided by 12 man-months or 1628 man-hours.

 The rates stipulated for funding may deviate from the costs that the organisation has calculated for researcher time in the budget.